trbehera/docs/docs/fdo/fdo-client-sdk-reference-guide.md

 ## Introduction
 The FIDO Device Onboard Client SDK is a portable implementation of the FIDO Device Onboard (FDO) protocol state machines, cryptographic operations, and associated components.
 While the Client SDK was developed and tested on the Linux* OS, the core components of the SDK are isolated from OS-specific components via an abstraction layer.
 Well-known open-source implementations of cryptographic libraries are used for cryptographic operations.

-In addition, the Client SDK is ported to the following Arm* platforms:
+In addition, the Client SDK will be ported to the following Arm* platforms in future releases:

 1. Nucleo* development board (NUCLEO-F429ZI) running STM32F429ZI ARM Cortex*-M4 MCU over Mbed* OS.
 2. NUCLEO-F767ZI development board running STM32F767ZI Arm* Cortex*-M7 MCU over Mbed* OS.
 3. WaRP7 development board running i.MX 7 series Arm Cortex-A7 MPU over Mbed Linux.

 The Client SDK is a reference implementation that can be used to onboard a device and then give control to the device application or IOT Platform Service.
 “Onboarding” means the process by which a device establishes its first trusted connection with an IOT Platform Service.

 Linux provides an easy-to-use development environment for SDK development, debug, and validation.
 When the SDK is ported to a particular environment, the abstraction layer will be ported to the target environment and real-time operating system (RTOS) (or bare metal).
 If the target environment supports hardware-accelerated cryptography, the cryptography interfaces will also be ported.
 If the target environment does not support cryptographic acceleration, the software cryptography libraries used by the SDK will need to be ported.
 The core SDK can be recompiled in the target environment with no change.